9.4 Preservation Plans and Documentation

 |---|---|---|

-Good documentation includes baseline photographs and notes.
-Existing wounds, decay, dieback, root collar conditions, pavement conflicts, and prior grade changes should be recorded.
-Without a baseline, later disputes become harder to resolve.
-Baseline documentation also improves care because it reveals which trees already need attention before construction stress begins.
+Good plans include baseline photographs and notes: existing wounds, decay, dieback, root-collar condition, pavement conflicts, and prior grade changes.
+Without a baseline, later disputes over who caused which defect become difficult, and a contractor may be blamed for preexisting decline or escape responsibility for new damage.
+Baseline records also improve care by flagging trees that already need attention before construction stress begins.

-Plans should be coordinated early.
-If the arborist enters after utilities, foundations, drainage, and access routes are fixed, choices narrow.
-Early review can move a trench, shift a staging area, preserve original grade, or change pavement methods.
-A late report may still reduce damage, but prevention is usually cheaper and more effective than recovery.
+Coordinate early.
+If the arborist arrives after utilities, foundations, drainage, and access routes are locked, the choices narrow to damage control.
+Early review can move a trench, shift a staging area, hold original grade, or change a pavement method.
+A late report may still reduce harm, but prevention is cheaper and more effective than recovery.

 Preconstruction Meeting Agenda

-- Confirm which trees are protected and where fencing must be installed.
+- Confirm which trees are protected and where fencing must stand.

 - Review prohibited activities inside protection zones.

-- Identify utility and excavation conflicts before digging starts.
+- Identify utility and excavation conflicts before any digging.

 - Confirm who has authority to approve changes near trees.